 Figure 5.2.2.3.1-1: SM context update

 1. The NF Service Consumer shall send a POST request to the resource representing the individual SM context resource in the SMF.
-The payload body of the POST request shall contain the modification instructions and/or the N1 or N2 SM information.
+The payload body of the POST request shall contain the modification instructions and/or the N1 or N2 SM information, or the indication that the PDU session is allowed to be upgraded to a MA-PDU session if so indicated by the UE as specified in clause 6.4.2.2 of 3GPP TS 24.501 [7].
 If the request contains EBI(s) to revoke, then the SMF shall disassociate the EBI(s) with the QFI(s) with which they are associated.